chihyang/CPP_Primer/chap04/README.md

 This strategy presents a trade-off between efficient code generation and potential pitfalls in the use of the language by the programmer.
 Do you consider that an acceptable trade-off?
 Why or why not?

+If all the compilers just forbid such operations, it'll be troublesome under some circumstances when a programmer does need to refer and change the same object.
+As long as a programmer knows exactly how his compiler processes the operation, he can take advantage of it.
+But such codes highly depend on environment.
+It's not recommended.

 ##Exercise 4.4